Geena Davis: Professional expansion (2010–present)

 In 2018, Davis returned to Grey's Anatomy, reprising the role of Dr. Nicole Herman in the show's 14th season, and executive produced the documentary This Changes Everything, in which she was also interviewed about her experiences in the industry.
 The film premiered at the Toronto International Film Festival, where it was named first runner-up for the People's Choice Award: Documentaries.
-In 2019, she joined the voice cast of She-Ra and the Princesses of Power as Huntara.
-Also in Netflix in 2019, she joined the cast of GLOW as Sandy Devereaux St. Clair, a former showgirl turned entertainment director of the Fan-Tan Hotel and Casino.
+In 2019, she joined the voice cast of She-Ra and the Princesses of Power as Huntara, and executive produced CBS educational show Mission Unstoppable through her organization.
+The same year, she joined the cast of GLOW as Sandy Devereaux St. Clair, a former showgirl turned entertainment director of the Fan-Tan Hotel and Casino.
 In 2022, Davis' likeness was used for the character of Poison Ivy in the DC Entertainment comic book series Batman '89, set between the events of Batman Returns (1992) and The Flash (2023).
+Davis has been a frequent guest narrator at Disney's Candlelight Processional, appearing at Disneyland in 2015 and Disney World in 2011, 2012, and 2019.

 In October 2022, HarperOne published Davis's Dying of Politeness: A Memoir of her journey from childhood conventional New England femininity and trauma to feminist "badassery", one role at a time, on screen and in the real world.
+In 2025 Penguin Books published The Girl Who Was Too Big for the Page, a children's picture book written and illustrated by Davis.

+Davis has been cast in the upcoming Netflix science fiction television series, The Boroughs, produced by The Duffer Brothers.
+It will premiere in 2026.